Sam Weber is an award-winning, internationally acclaimed

-performing artist, master teacher and choreographer who regularly appears throughout the world.
-A protege of Stan
+artist, master teacher and choreographer who regularly appears throughout the world.
+A protege of Stan Kahn in

-Kahn in San Francisco, Sam Weber has appeared with such tap legends as Charles "Honi" Coles, Steve Condos,
+San Francisco, Sam Weber has appeared with such tap legends as Charles "Honi" Coles, Steve Condos, Jimmy Slyde,

-Jimmy Slyde, Gregory Hines and the Nicholas Brothers.
-Sam's versatility has led him to performances in musical theater
+Gregory Hines and the Nicholas Brothers.
+Sam's versatility has led him to performances in musical theater and television,

 co-starred in the award-winning German short film "Zwei Im Frack," directed by Christian Stahl in September, 2000.